peedeeboy/sdk/jme3-dark-laf/README.md

 ![DarkMonkey Screenshot](https://i.imgur.com/PxUJlxZ.png)

 ## Features
--  Adds the DarkMonkey LaF to the Netbeans 8 environment under appearance - It's NimROD with a couple of tweaks.
+-  Adds the DarkMonkey LaF to the Netbeans 8 environment under appearance: It's NimROD with a couple of tweaks.
 We've just adapted Nilo's wonderful project for the look we were going for.
--  Adds the DarkMonkey FaC to the editor profile listing - It's Obsidian with some tweaks.
+-  Adds the DarkMonkey FaC to the editor profile listing: It's Obsidian with some tweaks.
 DejaVu Sans Mono brings some sophistication to an otherwise courier world.